 Then I added some DIY Grinch ornaments and a Grinch tree-topper to finish it all off.

-I also decided to do all of this on my white Christmas tree since I think it makes the red and green decorations stand out.
+I also decided to do all of this on my white Christmas tree since I think it makes the red and green holiday decorations stand out.
+I think Dr. Seuss would be proud!

 Note: Sources for all of the decorations are listed at the end of the post.

-I started with lime green as well as red and white deco mesh .
+I used lime green as well as red and white striped deco mesh.

 Try not to weave it in a straight line.
 The ribbon will look more natural once you get the ornaments on the tree.